To see the world in a grain of sand and heaven in a wildflower. — William Blake

 By definition, a wildflower is a flower that grows in the wilderness i.e. it is not planted intentionally through a seed.
 This does not necessarily mean that you cannot plant wildflower through a seed.

 Back home in Wisconsin, my blue wildflower garden was the talk of the town.
 I hope some of the blue wildflowers on this list make their way into your gardens, too.
 The tables I’ve included in this list and our guides should help you identify any of these blue wildflowers if you happen upon them on your walk or in a crossword.
-See my notes on growing your own wildflower garden, and make sure to check out our shop.
+See my notes on growing your own wildflower garden.

 Types of Blue Wildflowers: